ChuxBee/my_portfolio/README.md

 ## DTTPHackathon-Chef65

-Description: I was on Team 65 of the DTTP Hackathon March 2024, so we decided to name our project after the name of the Team - Chef65.
+Description: I was on Team 65 of the DTTP Hackathon held from March 1 to March 3, 2024 and we decided to name our project after the name of the Team - Chef65.
 We built a recipe generator that makes cooking easy and fun and provides a variety of recipes.
 We employed the use of HTML,CSS & JavaScript and a free, fast, and reliable CDN for react-toastify which enables the app to fetch various recipes each time you input your food class and click on the Generate My Recipe tab.
 This was done by registering an API key with toastify, which enables the codes to work smoothly.
 I collaborated with a fellow Frontend developer and two UX/UI Designers.

 Demo: https://chuxbee.github.io/DTTPHackathon-Chef65/
 Code: https://github.com/ChuxBee/DTTPHackathon-Chef65/settings/pages